What small, everyday practices help organizations walk the racial equity talk?

 • Be intentional about supporting and working with BIPOC businesses

-Training should be a line item in your annual budgets.
+Training should be a line item in your annual budgets and reflect your racial equity organizational commitments.

 • Invest in ongoing training and development for all staff